Landscaper removing invasive plants

 Often, they’re not native, making their way here from other countries.
 But native plants can be invasive, too.

-“These plants are very, very hardy,” Butler says.
+“These plants are very, very hardy,” says Brad Butler, corporate manager at Level Green Landscaping.
 “The reason they made it here from Asia or Europe or Africa is because that seed made it across the sea and is thriving here.
 They’re very hard to kill and very hard to stop.”

-“They grow up through the trees and cover the canopy,” he says.
+“They grow up through the trees and cover the canopy,” Butler says.
 "The tree dies and the vine survives.”

 “You can’t drive down any highway in this area and not see vines overtaking the trees,” Butler says.